Testing Management: What It Really Means to Lead Quality

 No audio or video streaming app testing projects are completely identical: applications come with different functionality, platform compatibility, and UI elements, which is why the strategy for testing these applications will always be unique and based on the specifics of the project.
 However, when testing media and entertainment applications, testers often focus on the same things and use the same techniques to ensure optimal app performance and UX.
 These are the types of testing required to deliver high-quality streaming services to users.

-This ensures the application can handle large amounts of traffic, maintain streaming quality, and operate smoothly under different conditions (e.g., high user load, peak times).
+This ensures the application can handle large amounts of traffic, maintain streaming quality, and operate smoothly under different conditions, such as high user load or peak times.
 Performance testing includes:

-• Scalability Testing: To assess how well the system scales when more resources are added (e.g., servers) to handle increased traffic.
+• Scalability testing: To assess how well the system scales when more resources are added (for example, servers) to handle increased traffic.

-This type of media app testing verifies that all features of the app (e.g., play/pause, seek, playlist creation, user authentication, subscription, etc.) work as intended.
+This type of media app testing verifies that all features of the app (for example, play/pause, seek, playlist creation, user authentication, subscription, etc.) work as intended.
 It ensures the core functionalities provide a smooth experience and operate without bugs.

 Streaming apps rely on internet connections.
 This type of testing evaluates how well the app handles different network conditions, such as varying speeds, high latency, and packet loss.
 Testing under different network conditions ensures minimal disruption to the user experience.